About

 - Broadening poverty measurement.
 OPHI develops and implements multi-dimensional measures of poverty, wellbeing and inequality.
 These measures go beyond traditional one-dimensional approaches to incorporate dimensions such as health, education, living standards, quality of work and more innovative dimensions.

-Improving data on poverty.
-OPHI has developed tools to measure five missing dimensions of poverty data that poor people value but which have been largely overlooked in international studies of poverty to date: Quality of Work, Empowerment, Physical Safety, The Ability to go About Without Shame and Psychological Wellbeing.
+- Improving data on poverty.
+OPHI has developed tools to measure five missing dimensions of poverty data that poor people value but which have been largely overlooked in international studies of poverty to date: Quality of Work, Empowerment, Physical Safety, the ability to go about without Shame and Humiliation, Psychological Wellbeing and Social Isolation.

 OPHI’s work is grounded in Amartya Sen’s capability approach.
 OPHI works to implement this approach by creating real tools that inform policies to reduce poverty.